GreenGeeks Review (2022) Good for the Planet, But What About Your Website?

 Results in seconds

-As you can see, an average 1.56 seconds isn’t bad at all, and they were very close to win the thing.
+As you can see, an average 1.56 seconds isn’t bad at all, and in fact, they were very close to winning the thing!
+Our own research shows the importance of loading speed for the success of a website, so this is definite plus point!

 Final GreenGeeks Review Comments